User Community Service Desk Downloads

 HTTP Path determination

-Before executing the query change the default time range to 7 days.
-This means that only lineage from the last 7 days will be extracted.
+Before executing the query, change the default time range to seven days.
+This means that only lineage from the last seven days will be extracted.

-SQL query to export Lineage metadata into CSV
+SQL query for extracting lineage metadata to CSV

 WITH filtered_column_lineage AS (